opensafely/documentation/docs/data-builder-intro.md

 * By specifying a *patch* version, your code will use the same version of Data Builder.
-* By specifying a *major* or minor version, your code may run a newer version of Data Builder, once a newer major or minor version becomes available.
+* By specifying a *major* or *minor* version, your code may run a newer version of Data Builder, once a newer major or minor version becomes available.
   * If running locally, you can update Docker images via the [OpenSAFELY CLI](opensafely-cli.md#updating-docker-images).

-#### A note about the `latest` version
+#### Changes in the use of `latest` version

+!!! warning
     Research studies often specified cohort-extractor's version as `latest`.

-**We no longer support specifying `latest` as a version.**
+    We no longer support specifying `latest` as a version.

     This change avoids ambiguity over precisely which Data Builder version was used by a given study.

-!!! warning
     If you do specify `latest` by mistake, you will instead see an error mentioning `manifest unknown`.
 This error tells you that the version is not available.